ubccpsc/classy/docs/instructor/autograde.md

 ### [Dockerfile Github Repository](#autograde-dockerfile-repository)

-- [ ] Dockerfile is named `Dockerfile` by default or customized.
+- [ ] Dockerfile is named `Dockerfile` and placed in root directory of repository by default or customized with [Build Syntax Suffix](https://docs.docker.com/engine/reference/commandline/build/)
-- [ ] Dockerfile is located in the root path of the filesystem of the Git repository or syntax to specify sub-directories in Classy clone address is understood.
+- [ ] Your Dockerfile and assets are stored in Git repository:
-- [ ] Choose one:
   - Git repository is publicly accessible to be cloned by Classy
   - Git repository is privately accessible and a Github token has been given to technical staff to be added to the Classy environmental configuration file.
 - [ ] If sharing a Classy instance with instructors, the other instructors can also use the same Github token to setup their AutoGrade containers**.

-**NOTE:** A Classy instance can only have a single Github clone token that clones AutoGrade repositories that contain Dockerfiles.
-Hence, this token must be shared by instructors of a course that offers more than one section within a single Classy instance.
+**NOTE:** A Classy VM can only have a **ONE** Github clone token.
+All private Dockerfile repositories must ensure that this token has access to access the repositories.

 ## Test a Container Checklist